-Yes, there are a lot of avoidable gaffes that job seekers can make during the interview.
+Yes, there are a lot of avoidable gaffes that job seekers can make during the interview process.
 But what about the interview mistakes that hiring managers make?
-Their disorganized or disgruntled approach might be leading talented candidates to turn down the job offer – or even refuse a second interview.
+Without realizing it, you might be persuading talented candidates to turn down a job offer (or worse, refuse a second interview).

-During your next hiring process, look for these eight interview mistakes hiring managers make.
+Here are eight interview mistakes hiring managers sometimes make.

 1. Arriving late

 Being on time for a job interview is rule number one for interviewees.
 Yet, somehow, hiring managers think nothing of leaving a nervous candidate stewing in the lobby while they finish off a few more emails.
 Nothing screams “your time isn’t valuable” quite like keeping someone waiting.
-Short of a serious crisis (which should be communicated as quickly as possible), interviews should start on-time, every time.
+Aside from a serious crisis (which should be communicated as quickly as possible), interviews should start on-time, every time.

 2. Acting distracted